British energy market regulator moves to quarterly price cap review | Headlines

 - United Kingdom

-British energy market regulator Ofgem said on Thursday it would review a price cap on domestic energy prices quarterly rather than twice a year, aiming at reducing risk of supplier failures and cost increases for consumers.
+British energy market regulator Ofgem said on Thursday it would review a price cap on domestic energy prices quarterly rather than twice a year to try and reduce supplier collapses and cost increases for consumers.
 British wholesale gas prices hit record highs after Russia's Feb.
-24 invasion of Ukraine and have remained elevated despite falling back from their peak level.
+24 invasion of Ukraine and have remained elevated despite falling back from their peak.

-HUGE RISES Price caps will be updated more frequently so prices charged to bill payers better reflect current gas and electricity costs, allowing suppliers to better manage risks, Ofgem said.
+Britain receives about 4% of its gas from Russia, but a lower overall Russian supply to Europe means competition is intense, pushing prices higher.
+Ofgem said in a fast-moving energy market, six months was too long for a review.

-It added that paying a rate that is up to six months out of date in the current volatile market was no longer sustainable and could mean either consumers paying too much for months if wholesale prices have fallen or suppliers left unable to supply gas with the money they are allowed to charge if prices have risen.
-"The trade-offs we need to make on behalf of consumers are extremely difficult and there are simply no easy answers right now," said Jonathan Brearley, Ofgem's chief executive.
+TOUGH WINTER LOOMS Ofgem said a six-month review delays the inevitable and means bigger changes twice a year instead of smaller ones four times a year.
+If wholesale prices fall then consumers would overpay for months, but if they rise suppliers sell gas at a loss for months.

-Around 30 suppliers, mostly of small to medium size, have failed since last year.
-Ofgem warned that customers faced a challenging winter ahead.
-As a result of climbing wholesale prices, the cap will have to increase and Ofgem will publish the next price cap level at the end of August.
+Around 30 mainly small and medium-size suppliers have failed since last year.
+Ofgem said it will publish its next price cap level at the end of August.

-On Tuesday, analysts said the average annual household dual-fuel bill - covering both gas and electricity - will rise by around 70% in October to more than 3,359 pounds and remain high until at least 2024.
-The End Fuel Poverty Coalition campaign group warned that millions of people will face a two-phase cost-of-living crisis this winter in October and then in January, forcing more people into fuel poverty in the middle of winter.
+On Tuesday, analysts said the average annual household dual-fuel bill - gas and electricity - will rise by around 70% in October to more than 3,359 pounds ($4,087) and remain high until at least 2024.
+The End Fuel Poverty Coalition campaign group warned that millions of people will face a double price hit in October and January, forcing more into so-called fuel poverty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)